KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 # Docker Networking Deep Dive

-Default Docker networks:
+Docker networking is a very interesting topic, and I have been hoping to write about it for a long time.
+I hope you enjoy this article as much as I enjoyed writing it!

+In this article, I have explained different networking modes available in docker, the mechanisms of service discovery, and procedure to join containers to each other for troubleshooting.

+**Note:** The examples are from a docker host running **Fedora Linux 31**, and **Docker Engine 19.03.8** .

+The following networks are available to you *by default*, when you install docker on your computer.
 * Bridge - NAT - docker0
 * None - Isolated / no networking
 * Host - Uses host network s

-Other Docker networks:
+Other Docker networks are the following, but are *not* covered in this document.
 * Overlay - Swarm mode
 * Macvlan - Legacy applications needing direct connection to physical network
 * 3rd party network plugins

-In case you are wondering, **a software bridge is a (software) network switch!**
+**Note:** In case you are wondering, in very simple terms, **a software bridge is just another name for a (software) network switch!**

 ## docker0 - The default "Bridge" network